rkaunismaa/NLP4HTML/README.md

 Grabbed the missed profiles.
 Then pulled down the images.
 I next want to work on some interface for viewing the data and images, and assignining some kind of rating to the profile.

 Now let's load the profile data into a local mysql database.
 I will use the local running instance of MySql and store the database into a local matchDb folder.

+Right.
+To load into mysql, I need to switch back to the nlp4html conda environment ...